How To Create a WordPress Post

 This tutorial explains how to create a new WordPress post on your website for your blog, magazine, or other custom post types, like portfolio or gallery.

 Learn How to Create a New WordPress Post

 This tutorial explains how to create new posts on your WordPress website.
-Firstly, you need to log in to your site wp-admin panel and go to Posts -> Add New.
+Firstly, you must log in to your site wp-admin panel and go to Posts -> Add New.